Beowulf and its Influences in Tolkien’s Lord of the Rings, by Kaleena Ma

-It would be tempting to find the next glimpse of joy when Frodo takes his final voyage.
+Cris Dickason very helpfully points out the glimpse of joy in Frodo’s dream at Bombadil’s house, which connects to Frodo’s experience as he takes his final voyage.
+Other readers may have found other quiet glimpses of joy in Tolkien’s text.
 Yet I looked at what comes just afterward, to the passage that brings tears to the readers’ eyes:

 “But Sam turned to Bywater, and so came back up the Hill, as day was ending once more.
 And he went on, and there was yellow light, and fire within; and the evening meal was ready, and he was expected.
 And Rose drew him in, and set him in his chair, and put little Elanor upon his lap.
 He drew a deep breath.
 “Well, I’m back,” he said.”